Program Updates

 What is the Financial Plan?

 The Financial Plan identifies potential funding sources and financing mechanisms, including federal funds, tolling, and state contributions.
-The Financial Plan identifies committed, anticipated, and prospective funding sources to achieve the anticipated cost estimate of $6 billion.
+The Financial Plan identifies committed, anticipated, and prospective funding sources to achieve the anticipated cost estimate range of $5 to $7.5 billion.

 Potential funding sources include:

-• Federal Competitive Grants ($2.5B prospective, and $1M committed)
+• Federal Competitive Grants ($1B prospective and $2.1B committed)

 • Washington Funding Contribution ($1B committed)